BelWue/pynetbox-config-helper/README.md

-# pynetbox-argparse
+# pynetbox-config-helper

 A command argument, Environment variable and config file parser wrapper for [pynetbox](https://github.com/netbox-community/pynetbox).

-pynetbox-argparse allows you to easily read the config parameters needed for pynetbox (a URL and a token) from command arguments, environment variables and a config file, so that you dont have to repeat that code for every script you write and get a uniform interface for all your scripts.
+pynetbox-config-helper allows you to easily read the config parameters needed for pynetbox (a URL and a token) from command arguments, environment variables and a config file, so that you dont have to repeat that code for every script you write and get a uniform interface for all your scripts.